Morocco

 Essaouira

 Our final stop was Essaouira.
-We wanted a beach stop but were keen to avoid the touristy areas and so chose this small surfing city, and I'm so glad we did.
+We wanted a beach stop but were keen to avoid anywhere too busy and so chose this small surfing city, and I'm so glad we did.

 Essaouria harbour, port and souks

 The beach in Essaouira is clean and well-kept.
-It’s a great place to come in Summer as even though the rest of Morocco has scorching sunshine, Essaouria temperatures drop to mid 20 degrees celcius - perfect tanning temperature!
+It’s a great place to come in Summer as even though the rest of Morocco has scorching sunshine, Essaouria temperatures drop to mid 20 degrees celcius - perfect!

 City ramparts